Balasankkar/Balasankkar/README.md

 I’m a cybersecurity enthusiast transitioning from a strong foundation in digital marketing into the security domain.
 Over the past year, I’ve built practical skills through hands-on learning and recently strengthened my fundamentals by earning the CompTIA Security+ certification.

-Security+ helped me develop a solid understanding of:
+Security+ helped me develop a solid understanding of :

 • Core security concepts such as access control, identity and authentication

 • Network security architecture, protocols, and secure configurations

 • Risk management, vulnerability management, and governance principles

 • Incident response processes, threat categories, and security monitoring workflows

 This foundational knowledge prepares me to contribute effectively in real-world security environments — especially in areas like security operations, threat analysis, and incident response.

-Hands-on SOC Experience (TryHackMe):
+Hands-on SOC Experience (TryHackMe) :

 Alongside Security+, I’ve completed two TryHackMe certificates and dozens of labs, including SOC simulator pathways that replicate real Security Operations Center workflows.
-These simulations helped me develop skills in:
+These simulations helped me develop skills in :

 • Log analysis (SIEM-focused)

 • Alert triage and prioritization

 • Recognizing malicious patterns in network and host activity

 • Documenting and reporting security incidents

 • Investigating phishing, malware behavior, and common attack paths

 This experience feels close to working in a real SOC environment and has shaped my interest in blue-team work, threat intelligence, and security monitoring.

-My strengths:
+My strengths :

 • Security+ knowledge backed by practical SOC and CTF-style lab work

 • Strong investigative mindset and analytical thinking

 • Ability to convert complex findings into clear, actionable reports

 • Fast learner, adaptable, and comfortable collaborating across teams

 • Solid foundation in both offensive and defensive fundamentals

 I’m actively exploring opportunities in SOC analysis, threat intelligence, security monitoring, and incident response, where I can apply real-world simulator experience, strong fundamentals, and a passion for continuous learning.